 If you’re dealing with a potted bamboo, simply lift the whole root mass out of the pot.
 Then you’ll want to cut it into at least three or four sections.
 This will ensure that the new sections have plenty of room to spread out once they are repotted.
 Also, there’s a chance that some cuttings won’t survive the stress, so it doesn’t hurt to have some extras.
 Once replanted, with some nice, rich potting soil, be sure to keep them pretty wet for the first few weeks.
 The young cuttings, once established, will make great housewarming gifts.

-If you’re taking cuttings from a bamboo in the ground, it can be a little more difficult.
+If you’re taking cuttings from bamboo in the ground, it can be a little more difficult.
 You probably need to do some digging to get in there and make a clean cut.
 And you might need to make several cuts, around and below, to separate from the main rootball.
 Just make sure there’s enough growth on the cutting.
 A cutting with at least one mature cane and a few younger shoots should look great and transplant nicely.

 Preparing the soil for your bamboo